Breast-Cancer-Risk-Prediction-Project/data-management/BCRPP_QC_R_Excel_Program/BCRPP_QC_DataDictionary_Version_1/readme.md

 # BCRPP QC R and Excel Program

-**Note: This program is currently under development.
-The excel rules for the core data and incident cases are still in process.
-The program is meant to be used for testing purposes only and not send final QC reports.**
+**Note: This is the BCRPP data QC program for the BCRPP data dictionary version 1**.

 ## Instructions: